Isaac Newton: Royal Mint

 Disguised as a habitué of bars and taverns, he gathered much of that evidence himself.
 For all the barriers placed to prosecution, and separating the branches of government, English law still had ancient and formidable customs of authority.
 Newton had himself made a justice of the peace in all the home counties.
 A draft letter regarding the matter is included in Newton's personal first edition of Philosophiæ Naturalis Principia Mathematica, which he must have been amending at the time.
 Then he conducted more than 100 cross-examinations of witnesses, informers, and suspects between June 1698 and Christmas 1699.
-He successfully prosecuted 28 coiners, including serial counterfeiter William Chaloner, who was hanged.
+He successfully prosecuted 28 coiners, including the serial counterfeiter William Chaloner, who was hanged.

 Beyond prosecuting counterfeiters, he improved minting technology and reduced the standard deviation of the weight of guineas from 1.3 grams to 0.75 grams.
 Starting in 1707, Newton introduced the practice of testing a small sample of coins, a pound in weight, in the trial of the pyx, which helped to reduce the size of admissible error.
 He ultimately saved the Treasury a then £41,510, roughly £3 million in 2012, with his improvements lasting until the 1770s, thereby increasing the accuracy of British coinage.
+He greatly increased the productivity of the Mint, as he raised the weekly output of coin from 15,000 pounds to 100,000 pounds.
+Newton has also been credited with pioneering time and motion studies, although his work was a theoretical calculation of physical capability rather than a standardised industrial productivity model.

 Newton's activities at the Mint influenced rising scientific and commercial interests in fields such as numismatics, geology, mining, metallurgy, and metrology in the early 18th century.

-Newton held a surprisingly modern view on economics, believing that paper credit, such as government debt, was a practical and wise solution to the limitations of a currency based solely on metal.
+In economics, Newton believed that paper credit, such as government debt, was a practical and wise solution to the limitations of a currency based solely on metal.
 He argued that increasing the supply of this paper credit could lower interest rates, which would in turn stimulate trade and create employment.
 Newton also held a radical minority opinion that the value of both metal and paper currency was set by public opinion and trust.